apptentive/apptentive-ios/README.md

 This iOS library allows you to add a quick and easy in-app-feedback mechanism to your iOS applications.
 Feedback is sent to the Apptentive web service.

+Note that there have been some recent API changes.
+See `docs/APIChanges.md`.

 Quickstart
 ==========